Yahtzee (game show): Production End and Lawsuit

 On February 2, 1988, executive producers Gary Bernstein and Larry Hovis were arrested as they were checking out of the Showboat over a dispute with co-executive producer Ralph Andrews over continued funding for Yahtzee, which had premiered less than a month prior and had not caught on with audiences at all.
 The move effectively cancelled the low-rated game show.

 Just as they were about to leave, Atlantic City police placed Hovis and Bernstein under arrest and detained them in the lobby of the casino on suspicion of theft.
 It had been alleged that the men had stolen several set pieces, including the giant dice, from the now-shuttered production.
 They were later interrogated for three hours by New Jersey state gaming officials.

 On April 19, 1988, by which point the show had been dropped by most of the stations airing it, Bernstein and Hovis filed a defamation lawsuit in Atlantic County Superior Court, much to the bewilderment of Andrews, who accused the men of looking for "deep pockets".
 This lawsuit, which followed a second suit against various entities involved in producing Yahtzee and led to a precipitous drop in affiliates, was filed against several defendants including the city, the state of New Jersey, and distributor ABR Entertainment.
 Hovis in particular was displeased as many of the casino patrons who walked past him as he was detained recognized him due to his previous role on the TV comedy Hogan's Heroes.

-This was not the first time Andrews had been involved in a lawsuit connected to Bernstein and Hovis.
-In 1984, Bernstein sold Anything For Money to Paramount at the suggestion of Andrews, who developed the format while working in conjunction with Columbia Pictures Television.
-However, Bernstein did not properly credit Andrews for his contribution to the project and presented it to Paramount as if he created it; thus, Andrews sued Paramount for stealing his concept.
-That case, incidentally, was under appeal by Andrews following the original decision and would eventually be reversed after it was initially decided in favor of Paramount.